 Suggestions to Get You Started Writing Your Curriculum Vitae (CV)

-This guide includes the most common sections included in a CV.
+The information below includes the most common sections included in a CV.
 Think of the sections as distinct modules to which you can add, remove, and change content, even rearrange the order, to suit the needs and requirements for a particular job or academic opportunity to which you are applying.
 Take time to think about additional sections that you will need to convey the value and experience that you can bring to a future employer.

 Your Contact Information Section

-- First and last name (You can also include middle name or first initial of middle name\
+- First and last name (You can also include middle name or first initial of middle name

 - Mailing address